 Here are the working definitions I have come up with.
 Disclaimer: I do not hold these up as the textbook definitions.
 In fact, I am pretty certain most academicians will be appalled and most practicing marketers will have valid comments on the nuances.
 But, I will say the definitions have turned out to be useful and the economic development professionals I talk to find them very practical in helping clarify their understanding.

 My Working Definitions

 I focused on three variables in coming up with these definitions – 1) timeframe, 2) cost, and 3) reach.
 In general, here is how I thought about it.

 I thought about the three activities as a continuum with fuzzy edges.
 Using fuzzy edges gave me an excuse to allow overlap rather than argue whether a specific tactic is wholly in one definition or another.
-The continuum concept felt practical because in my opinion a strong selling effort without a true marketing program can deliver results, but the inverse is not as certain.
+The continuum concept felt practical because in my opinion a strong selling effort without a true marketing program to support you customer base marketing can deliver results, but the inverse is not as certain.
 And, I believe investing in community branding without a strong selling and marketing effort to underpin it is a recipe for disaster.